eustasy-archive/simplet/README.md

 	- Uniqueness Check Topic Slug
 - Responses
 	- Show Error on Error (and Re-instate Submit).
-	- Order by Helpfulness, Replies and Time (both ways)
+	- Order by Helpfulness, Recency and Age
 	- Fix Blockquotes on JSON Response

 ### 4.1